ArnoldDP/OStim-Community-Modlist/README.md

  * OStim Lovers

  This is a mod that adds fully voiced romance options to several vanilla NPCs, think of it as a newer Armorous Adventures.
 It was mainly intended for a female PC, but its 2023 so use it as you see fit

- * Fertility Mode

- This introduces a sort of family building dynamic to the game.
-It's not really a fetishy or sexual mod, but its definitely something

 > OStim and its add-ons are configurable through their respective MCMs, most of them are neatly grouped together and can be found by just typing "O" in the MCM filter.